Father From Honduras Killed Himself In Texas Jail After Being Separated From Family By Immigration Officials

-Separated from his wife and children, 39-year-old Marco Antonio Muñoz suffered a breakdown, and killed himself in a jail cell, according to Border Patrol agents and an incident report filed by sheriff’s deputies, obtained by the Washington Post.
+Separated from his wife and children, 39-year-old Marco Antonio Muñoz suffered a breakdown and killed himself in a jail cell, according to Border Patrol agents and an incident report filed by sheriff’s deputies obtained by the Washington Post.

 The Department of Homeland security has chosen not to disclose the Honduran man’s death of apparent suicide with the public, but a copy of a sheriff’s department report states that Marco Antonio Muñoz, after being placed in a chain-link detention cell, suffered a mental breakdown, began punching the metal in the cell, and shaking it violently.
 He subsequently took his own life.

-Marco Antonio Muñoz and his family, wife and 3-year-old son, were taken into custody near the town of Granjeno, Texas, which is a popular crossing point for Central American families and teenagers.
+Marco Antonio Muñoz and his family, wife, and 3-year-old son, were taken into custody near the town of Granjeno, Texas, which is a popular crossing point for Central American families and teenagers.
 After taking the family into custody, Border Patrol agents told them they would have to be separated, which is when Muñoz “lost it,” according to one agent who spoke to the Washington Post under the condition of anonymity.

 Muñoz did not attempt to assault Border Patrol staff, although he was “agitated,” and “had the look of a guy at a bar who wanted to fight someone,” according to an agent familiar with the matter.
 The agents had to use physical force to take the 3-year-old child out of Muñoz’s hands.

 Border Patrol agents found a vacant cell for Marco Antonio Muñoz 40 miles away at the Starr County Jail in Rio Grande City.
 Shackled and handcuffed, Muñoz attempted to escape multiple times.
-Lastly, he was booked booked into the jail at 9:40 p.m., but remained combative.
+Lastly, he was booked into the jail at 9:40 p.m. but remained combative.
 Guards checked in on the Honduran every 30 minutes.

 “We had to get him out.
 Those cells are about as secure as a dog kennel.
 He could have hurt someone,” a Border Patrol agent said, explaining why Muñoz was placed in a detention cell.
 This is standard procedure, according to Border Patrol, and unruly detainees typically are taken to local jails.